inugami-dev64/project_gemu/README.md

 #### Bullet hell shooter made with SFML! <br>
 <br>

-### Running the game!
+### Building the game!
+Make sure that libsfml package is installed!
-In Linux based systems use make to compile the program
+In GNU/Linux based systems use make to compile the program
 ```
 $ make
 ```